ASSERT-KTH/slumps/crow/README.md

 - `docker run -it --rm  slumps/crow2 <options>`: Launch all CROW services as a standalone docker container
     - You can mount a volume in the local machine to collect the generation, `-v $(pwd)/out:/slumps/crow/crow/storage/out`

+- Inside the deploy folder you can find a docker-compose stack declaration with an example of the service deplyment

 #### Horizontal escalation